Better to leave the car outside the center and travel on foot.

 I arrived around 3pm and left around 8:30pm.
 I had five and a half hours ahead to visit the most I could.
 I focused on three things: the tourist train, the city center and, of course, the famous cathedral.

 The Chu-Chu, or the tourist train, is an option that I only recommend if you have little time.
 Otherwise, it is much better to make the route on foot and look for the information in a guide book or even online.
-Tickets are purchased at a small store in the Plaza de San Fernando (square located just in front of the cathedral).
+Tickets are purchased at a small store in the Plaza de San Fernando (square located just in front of the Catedral de Burgos).
 The frequency of the trains depends on the season.
 The duration is approximately 40 minutes.
 They offer different types of routes.
 I chose the monumental.
 The truth is that if I had paid more than what I paid (€4.60) I would have been very disappointed.
 It helped me get an idea of the center of Burgos.
 Nothing else.

 From the center of the city I highlight, without a doubt, the Plaza de San Fernando (dedicated to Fernando III, the saint).
 It is full of terraces.
-It has a lot of life; But, you breathe tranquility.
-It has the best views of the cathedral.
+It has a lot of life; but, you breathe tranquility.
+It has the best views of the Catedral de Burgos.
 I recommend spending a little while to observe it.
 In the same square is the Arco de Santa María, which was one of the twelve access doors to the city during the Medieval Ages.
 It simulates a castle and in it the poem of Mio Cid is amended.
 It is the Burgos Historical-Artistic Cultural Center.

 It is worth crossing the arch and going to the Puente de Santa María that passes over the Arlanzón river.
 The walk along the river is used by artists to paint and athletes to fit themselves.